Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Finite size dependence

-Now we need to relate the change of $\eta(T,\mu,h)$ defined in \Eq{Eq:defeta} to the change of its arguments.
-The simplest approximation is to compare $\partial_x\eta$ for $x=T$, $\mu$, and $h$, which is equivalent to expanding in $T$ and $\mu$ up to linear order.
-This gives $d\eta=-\,dh$, $d\eta\approx0.078\,(\text{GeV}^2)\,dT$, and $d\eta\approx0.039\,(\text{GeV}^2)\,d\mu$ at the first-order transition at $T_c=0.10942$ GeV, $\mu_c=0.220$ GeV, $h_c=0.0018$ GeV$^3$.\footnote{From such an approximation evaluated at the CEP it is clear again that $\eta$ has a nonzero overlap with each $x=T$, $\mu$, and $h$.
-Note that the magnitude of the $d\eta/dx$ ratios shall not be directly compared due to the different dimensionality and absolute magnitude of the parameters themselves.} Instead of discussing $\chi(T)$ with the relation between $T$ and $\eta$---in which case one shall take care of the change of $\Tau$ due to the change of the temperature $T$ as well---it is more convenient and straightforward to use $\chi(\eta)$ directly, using the above evaluated $\eta(T,\mu,h)$ dependence.
-We note that $\Tau$ still has to be determined, which we simply obtain from fitting $\chi_{DG}$ to the calculated $\chi_\text{calc}$ as $\Tau\approx0.11$~GeV.\footnote{The subtracted temperature $\tau$, might be approximated analogously as in a Landau-type potential.
-Then, $\tau$ is related to the second field derivative of the potential $u^{\prime\prime} (\tilde \phi,T,\mu)$, up to an overall scale.} As shown in \Fig{Fig:coex_removed_peak}, with careful parametrization of the double Gaussian formula, the calculated susceptibility can be not only fitted, but the coexistence peak can even be removed\footnote{For a proper subtraction, the parameters have to be determined very precisely.} by defining \be \chi_\text{subt}=\chi_\text{calc} - \frac{L^d}{\Tau}(\lambda_b - \lambda_a)^2 U_aU_b \,. \ee After removing the three orders of magnitude higher peak, only a small fluctuation remains close to the transition due to the assumptions we have made.
-Namely, the value of $\sigma_i$ and $\chi_i$ in the minima are not constant when moving away from the phase transition.
-The potential is not symmetric in $\varphi$ around $\tilde\phi$.
-The change of $T$, $\mu$, and $h$ changes $\eta$ and also $\Tau$ nonlinearly.
-And finally, unless the volume is extremely large, there is a correction to the double Gaussian approximation itself.
-To sample the contribution from the two minima separately, one can use sector projection by integrating separately for $\phi\leq\tilde{\phi}$ and $\phi>\tilde{\phi}$.
+To determine the external field-like direction, we need to relate the change of $\eta(T,\mu_{B},h)$ defined in \Eq{Eq:defeta} to the change of its arguments.
+The simplest approximation is to compare $\partial_x\eta$ for $x=T$, $\mu_{B}$, and $h$, which is equivalent to expanding $\eta$ in $T$ and $\mu_{B}$ up to linear order.
+This gives, for instance, $\partial\eta/\partial T\approx-0.078~\text{GeV}^2$, $\partial\eta/\partial\mu_{B} \approx-0.013~\text{GeV}^2$, and $\partial\eta/\partial h=1$ at the first-order transition at $T_c=0.1094$ GeV, $\mu_{{B},c}=0.66$ GeV, $h_c=0.0018$ GeV$^3$, which we use below.\footnote{From such an approximation evaluated at the CEP, it is clear again that $\eta$ has a nonzero overlap with each $x=T$, $\mu_{B}$, and $h$.
+Note that the magnitude of the $d\eta/dx$ ratios shall not be directly compared due to the different dimensionality and absolute magnitude of the parameters themselves.} To turn to $\chi(T)$, presented in the previous section, would require relating also $T$ to $\eta$ and $\Tau$.
+It is more convenient and straightforward to discuss $\chi(\eta)$ directly, using $\eta(T,\mu_{B},h)$ evaluated above.
+We note that, in both cases, the value of $\Tau$ still has to be determined.
+We obtain this by simply fitting $\chi_{DG}(\eta)$ to the calculated $\chi_\text{calc}(\eta)$, which yields $\Tau\approx0.11$~GeV.\footnote{The subtracted temperature $\tau$ might be approximated analogously as in a Landau-type potential.
+Then, it is related to the second field derivative of the potential $u^{\prime\prime} (\tilde \phi,T,\mu_{B})$.} We define the subtracted susceptibility by \be \chi_\text{subt}=\chi_\text{calc} - \frac{L^d}{\Tau}(\lambda_b - \lambda_a)^2 U_aU_b \,. \ee where $\chi_\text{calc}$ is the numerical result along the parametrized $\eta(T,\mu_{B},h)$ direction.
+The second term is calculated using the fitted $\Tau$, the location of the minima $\sigma_{a,b}$ and the respective curvatures $\chi_{a,b}$ at the transition, and $\eta(T,\mu_{B},h)$ as above.
+While $\chi_\text{subt}\propto L^0$ is thus obtained, it can still show a fluctuation in the vicinity of the first-order transition depending on the precision of $\eta$ and of the fit.
+By carefully fine-tuning the $\eta$ direction and precisely pinpointing the CEP, this fluctuation can be suppressed to a rather smooth curve as shown in \Fig{Fig:coex_removed_peak}.
+The necessity of the very precise fitting and the remaining fluctuations can be understood to originate from approximations made.
+Namely, the potential is not symmetric in $\varphi$ around $\varphi=0$, while $\eta$ and $\Tau$ depends nonlinearly on $T$, $\mu_{B}$, and $h$.
+Also, unless the volume is extremely large, there is a correction to the double Gaussian approximation itself.
+To sample the contribution from the two minima separately, one can use the sector projection by integrating separately for $\phi\leq\tilde{\phi}$ and $\phi>\tilde{\phi}$.
 For sufficiently large sizes, this can reproduce the contribution from the two (even local) minima separately, between which $\chi_\text{subt}$ interpolates.
+From the other perspective, it is also clear that the sector projected result always misses the contribution of the coexistence at finite sizes.